NormXU/NormXU.github.io/tag/sparks.md

 title: "Tag: Sparks"
 permalink: /t/sparks
 ---
 This page is a repository for collecting my inspirational sparks, which I’m unable to experiment due to limited access to data and computational resources.
-I hope that my ideas can still inspire you.
+Hope that my ideas can inspire you.
+If you find some of them interesting and would like to explore further, I would greatly appreciate it if you allow me to join you.
 <ul class="post-list">
   {%- for post in site.tags["Sparks"] -%}
     <li>